 Grades for Secondary School Students in British Columbia

-However, BC secondary school applicants who wish to be considered for admission by an Ontario university between January and April should ensure that an official hardcopy transcript of their grades is sent directly to the Ontario universities as soon as first semester grades are available.
-Students should request, in person, a transcript in a sealed envelope directly from their secondary school office.
-Students should mail the transcript directly to the Ontario universities to which they have applied for early consideration.
+However, if you are a BC secondary school applicant and wish to be considered for admission by an Ontario university between January and March, you should ensure that an official hardcopy transcript of your grades is sent directly to the Ontario universities as soon as first semester grades are available.
+You should request, in person, a transcript in a sealed envelope directly from your secondary school office.
+You should mail the transcript directly to the Ontario universities to which you have applied for early consideration.

 Quebec CEGEP Transcripts

 An automated process sends the bulletin d’études collégiales to the Ontario universities for applicants who have attended or who are currently attending a Quebec CEGEP.
-These applicants should indicate their Quebec Code permanent in the appropriate section of the application to allow the OUAC to collect and transfer their grades electronically.
-Applicants will not need to forward hardcopy transcripts from their CEGEP in this case.
+If this applies to you, indicate your Quebec Code permanent in the appropriate section of the application to allow the OUAC to collect and transfer your grades electronically.
+You will not need to forward hardcopy transcripts from your CEGEP in this case.

 Transcripts from Ontario Universities or Colleges

-Applicants who are attending or have previously attended an Ontario university or college can request transcripts using the paper OUAC Transcript Request Form (TRF) or by logging in to their application online.
-By completing the TRF online or by sending the TRF to the OUAC, along with the applicable fees, applicants give the OUAC permission to electronically request and receive their grades from institutions they attended previously or are currently attending and transfer them to the universities they have selected.
+If you are attending or have previously attended an Ontario university or college, you can request transcripts by logging in to your online application or by using the paper OUAC Transcript Request Form (TRF).
+By completing the TRF online or by sending the TRF to the OUAC, along with the applicable fees, you give the OUAC permission to electronically request and receive your grades from institutions you attended previously, or are currently attending, and transfer them to the universities you have selected.